Wizc1998/realization-of-SON-Algorithm-using-the-Spark-Framework/README.md

 For example, when you see an **Ads that is advertising something related to your personal interests**,
-or, for example, **Amazon's "similar product based on your purchase" ** it is related to the **SON-like Algorithms** behind the scenes.
+or, for example, **Amazon's "similar product based on your purchase" **
+it all thanks to the **SON-like Algorithms** behind the scenes.

 In this project, I will implement the SON Algorithm using the Spark Framework.
 I will develop a program to find frequent itemsets in two datasets, one simulated dataset and one real-world generated dataset.
 The goal of this assignment is to apply the algorithms I have learned in class on large datasets more efficiently in a distributed environment.